Batangas: Language

-Linguistically, Batangueños are also known for their unique affectation of often placing the particles eh or ga (equivalent to the particle ba in Filipino), usually as a marker of stress on the sentence, at the end of their spoken sentences or speech; for example: "Ay, oo nga, eh!" ("Aye, yes, indeed!").
+Batangueños are also recognized for commonly placing the particles eh or ga (equivalent to the more common particle ba in Tagalog language), usually as a marker of stress on the sentence, at the end of their spoken sentences or speech; for example: "Ay, oo nga, eh!" ("Aye, yes, indeed!").
 Some even prolong the particle 'eh' into 'ala eh', though this has no meaning in itself.

 English is widely understood in the province.
 Spanish is also understood to some extent, especially by older-generation people in the towns of Nasugbu, Taal, and Lemery, which still have Spanish-speaking minorities.
-Bicolano, Kapampangan, Ilocano, and Visayan are also spoken by a minority due to the influx of migrants from the Bicol Region, Ilocos Region, Cordillera Administrative Region, Cagayan Valley, Central Luzon, and Central Philippines.
+Bicolano, Kapampangan, Ilocano, Visayan, Maguindanaon, Maranao and Tausug are also spoken by a minority due to the influx of migrants from the Bicol Region, Ilocos Region, Cordillera Administrative Region, Cagayan Valley, Central Luzon, Visayas and Mindanao.

 Religion

+Catholicism

-The majority of Batangas' population are religiously affiliated with Roman Catholicism, Iglesia Filipina Independiente, Iglesia ni Cristo, and evangelicalism.
+The majority of Batangas's population are religiously affiliated with Roman Catholicism, and Iglesia Filipina Independiente.

+Others

+Other groups include Members Church of God International (MCGI), Iglesia ni Cristo, and evangelicalism.
 Other major religions include Islam, Buddhism, Seventh-day Adventist Church, Jesus Is Lord Church Worldwide, Protestantism, Jehovah's Witnesses, and the Church of Jesus Christ of Latter-day Saints.